Adventures in Roma

 Although there were some questionable and scary bus rides during our visit that would drive way too fast along the side of the cliffs and take extremely sharp turns we didn't think they could make, we made our way outside of Positano and on some day trips.
 We visited the island of Capri by taking a bus to the next largest town, Sorrento, then a ferry ride to Capri.
 We didn't have a ton of time to explore there, but we were able to get on a tiny boat for a ride with a tour guide.
 It felt surreal riding around the island with all the incredible views and our sweet Italian tour guide.
 He kept offering to take pictures of us and even made me drive the boat for a bit.

 The last Italian city we visited was Pompeii after another bus to Sorrento and then a train ride there.
 It was really moving to walk around that city in person and see all the ruins that were left after Mount Vesuvius erupted and wiped out the entire town.
 All that history and culture was completely gone, along with everyone who lived there.
-It's sobering but also important to remember what happened and to celebrate the lives that were lived there.
+It's a somber experience but also important to remember what happened and to celebrate the lives that were lived there.

 I think Italy does that best, remembering the past while also enjoying and living in the present.
 Every city has been there for so long but has changed as time has passed and humans evolved.
 It looks like it used to on the outside, but is bursting with life and changes within.
 I've never seen more lively cities with people enjoying themselves as much as they do here.
 I think we could all learn a little something from the way people live in Italy, that is, to eat more and worry less.